Sansiddho/Sansiddho.github.io/_pages/about.md

 I am a first year PhD candidate in Economics at Monash University, Australia.
 I have a Masters in Applied Economics and Econometrics from Monash, and a Bachelors of Science in Economics (Honours) from Symbiosis International University, India.

-My research interests are in Macroeconomics and Monetary Policy.
+My research interests are in Macroeconomics, Financial Economics and Monetary Policy.